 If you've never climbed before, YES, it's OK to join us.
 (That's the #1 question I get asked, so I thought I'd get it out of the way first.)

-Cost: Tell the gym staff you are with the climbing Meetup group and they may discount the day pass price to $14 (the normal cost for a day pass is $18).
+Cost: Tell the gym staff you are with the climbing Meetup group and they will discount the day pass price to $14 (the normal cost for a day pass is $18).
 You will also need to rent climbing shoes and a harness ($10 for both) if you don't have your own gear.
+Once you are set with the front desk come find us.
+If you can’t find us, please ask one of the staff members to point out the Meetup group.

 For experienced climbers: If you know how to belay but haven't been belay checked at a Sportrock gym, ask one of the staff members to test you when you first arrive.
 There's no charge for taking the belay test.
 If you pass, they'll give you a pink laminated belay card to wear on your harness so everyone knows you're OK to belay.
 If you fail, you can try again the next time you visit the gym.